gregorykemp/gregorykemp/README.md

 * 🔭 I’m currently working on some stock-market analysis tools in Python.
 * 🌱 I’m currently learning that stock-market analysis in Python is harder than I anticipated.
 * 💬 Ask me about design verification, computer architecture, engineering management, and the stock market.
-* 📫 How to reach me: email the GitHub account; they know how to reach me.
+* 📫 How to reach me: options below.
 * 😄 Pronouns: he/him/his.
 * ⚡ Fun fact: I keep a small koi pond, which can be challenging in the Texas heat.